jaysongiroux/MoveMouse/README.md

 Utilizes the Azure Kinect Camera to track your Dominant hand and moves the mouse according to the position of your wrist

 ### TODO:
-- Calculate against origin for mouse movement
-- Move the mouse with the given cords
 - Support left and right dominant hands
 - UI
 - Optimization